IndieCoderMM/algo-lab/Game-of-life/README.md

 ### 1. Survival

-- Any alive cell with 2 or 3 neighbors lives.
+- Any alive cell with 2 or 3 neighbors survives to the next generation.

 ### 2. Underpopulation